rogerallen/oversampler/README.md

     X fix so volume is not discreet in 3 steps
     X fix list of samples to only download files that are actually used.
     X removed some upper cello notes that sounded thin.
-    O cello sounds need a good ear to listen/critique/adjust O some are out of tune.
+    X Fixed the most out of tune notes.
+    O cello sounds need review by others for loudness & tuning, etc.
     O needs better docs

 ## Usage